cauphenuny/cauphenuny/README.md

-An undergraduate in University of Chinese Academy of Science.
+An undergraduate in University of Chinese Academy of Sciences.

 My [blog](https://hydropek.github.io/)